On a generalization of affinoid varieties: Spectra of bornological algebras

+where $T_k^n(\rho)$ are the Tate algebras for the polydisk of radius $\rho$ for a non-archimedean field $k$.
+We will see that $W_k^n$ is a normal and LF-regular LB-space. \een \end{exa}

-It's known \cite{H1} that if $E$ is a complete locally convex vector space then $E^b$ is a complete bornological vector space.
-But is possibile that $E^b$ is bornologically complete even if $E$ is not complete.
+So, on a normal bornological vector space we do not lose any information by considering the canonical topology associated to it and vice-versa.
+It is known that if $E$ is a complete locally convex vector space then $E^b$ is a complete bornological vector space.
+But it is possible that $E^b$ is bornologically complete even if $E$ is not complete.
+A common issue when dealing with the functors ${}^b$ and ${}^t$ is whether they commute with some particular kind of limits or colimits.